-Nobody has ever said that managing your own property was easy.
-Managing your own property is tedious, time-consuming, difficult and every bit challenging for the most part.
-You might have just realized that there are specific codes of conduct you need to follow to accommodate persons with disabilities.
-Rejecting such requests to provide reasonable accommodations can be viewed as a violation of the Fair Housing Act.
-Committing that kind of violation, even if not done on purpose, means years of battling it out in court, and dollars you would rather not spend on expensive attorneys.
+This is the first time anyone has said managing your property was easy.
+Managing your property is tedious, time-consuming, complex, and challenging for the most part.
+You might have just realized that you need to follow specific codes of conduct to accommodate persons with disabilities.
+Rejecting such requests to provide reasonable accommodations can be viewed as violating the Fair Housing Act.
+Even if not done on purpose, committing that kind of violation means years of battling it out in court and dollars you would rather not spend on expensive attorneys.
 Spending some time to read up on the matter can help you prevent all that unnecessary trouble.

 What is a Reasonable Request?

 Naturally, as a landlord with a single-family rental residence in Charles County, you want to accommodate all of your renters, whatever their specific needs, in any manner you can.
-But, how do you know if your possible renter actually has a disability?
-Managing a situation such as this can feel like going through a minefield; you need to proceed with caution.
+But how do you know if your possible renter has a disability?
+Managing a situation like this can feel like going through a minefield; you must proceed cautiously.

-If the hopeful renter does not have an observable disability but is putting in a request for reasonable accommodations, like having a ramp built onto a porch or having towel bars lowered, or even having the carpet replaced due to severe life-threatening allergies, you can request proof of the disability.
-Appropriate treatment of a person with a disability is an extensive topic, and you don’t want to end up on the bad end of a lawsuit, so understanding both your obligations and your rights is crucial.
+Suppose the hopeful renter does not have an observable disability but is putting in a request for reasonable accommodations, like having a ramp built onto a porch, having towel bars lowered, or even having the carpet replaced due to severe life-threatening allergies.
+In that case, you can request proof of the disability.
+Appropriate treatment of a person with a disability is an extensive topic, and you don’t want to end up on the wrong end of a lawsuit, so understanding both your obligations and your rights is crucial.

 What Information Can You Ask Your Tenants to Provide?